bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- Overcast
+- Drizzle
-- 94% humidity
+- 93% humidity
 - 15 mph wind
-- 94% cloud cover
+- 89% cloud cover
 - 29 AQI 🟩
 - 0.3 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours